meghna-saxena/typescript/README.md

 if (myState = ServerState.Offline) { ... }
 ```

+* Othr examples includes: days in a week, months in a year, starbucks coffee cup sizes

 ## The "Any" type
 - Any is the most flexible type in TS